approach0/docs/src/usage.md

 If you are indexing a corpus with Chinese words, use `-d` option to specify CppJieba dictionary path when calling `indexer.out`.
-This will lower indexing process but it enables searcher/searchd to search Chinese terms later (also have to to specify `-d` in searcher/searchd).
+This will slow down indexing but it enables searcher/searchd to search Chinese terms later (also have to to specify `-d` in searcher/searchd).